proximax-storage/java-chain-xipfs-sdk/README.md

 #### Connection config for remote peer setup

 A remote peer setup only requires connection to ProximaX storage node.
-A blockchain connection can also be set to use a different blockchain node than the one associated with the storage node.
+A blockchain connection can also be set to use a different node than the one associated with the storage node.

-Note: ProximaX currently has no running storage node for development purposes.
+Note: ProximaX currently has no running storage node for development and testing purposes.

 Here is an example of connecting to storage connection.